ultralytics/ultralytics/docs/en/integrations/roboflow.md

 !!!
 Note

     Ultralytics offers two licensing options: the [AGPL-3.0 License](https://github.com/ultralytics/ultralytics/blob/main/LICENSE), an OSI-approved open-source license ideal for students and enthusiasts, and the [Enterprise License](https://ultralytics.com/license) for businesses seeking to incorporate our AI models into their products and services.
-More details are available via [Ultralytics Licensing](https://ultralytics.com/license).
+For more details see [Ultralytics Licensing](https://ultralytics.com/license).

 In this guide, we are going to showcase how to find, label, and organize data for use in training a custom Ultralytics YOLOv8 model.
 Use the table of contents below to jump directly to a specific section: